-She has been a part of the Providence Health & Services oncology team since 1997.
+She has been a part of the Providence Health & Services oncology since 1997 providing psychosocial care to those with cancer and their families.
 She has specialized in many cancers over the years and is interested in the effect of cancer on the family.
-She helped develop a program for children who have a parent with cancer.

 Krista defines her role as providing support for people and their families throughout the cancer continuum, and sharing the expertise that she has learned from other patients with cancer.
 What she loves about working with those affected with cancer, “is being able to witness the grace, courage and life lessons of individuals dealing with cancer and the opportunity to be a part of their journey.”

-She serves on the board of directors of the Association of Oncology Social Work.
+Krista is a past President of the board of directors of the Association of Oncology Social Work and past invited Director of the American Psychosocial Oncology Society.
 She loves being a part of the national discussion involving the psychosocial care of people with cancer.
-She has been a speaker at local and national conferences on issues of survivorship, palliative care, breast and lung cancer, and children who have a parent with cancer.
+She has been a speaker at local and national conferences on issues of survivorship, palliative care, breast and lung cancer, distress screening and children who have a parent with cancer.

-Krista also has been a volunteer facilitator at retreats for women with breast cancer, and at The Dougy Center for grieving children since 2004.
-She volunteers with Medical Teams International on medical relief teams to Haiti.
+Krista also has been a volunteer facilitator at retreats for women with breast cancer and at camps and programs that support grieving children.
+She also has volunteered annually on medical relief teams to Haiti since 2009.